Freak the Mighty: Plot

-Freak has an emergency at school and is taken to the hospital.
-Later, Grim reveals to Max that his father has been released from prison on parole.
-Throughout the story, it has been gradually revealed that Max's father killed his mother by strangling her.
-Grim and Gram dislike his dad, and are afraid of Max ending up like him.
+At school, Freak chokes on food and is taken to the hospital.
+Later, Grim reveals to Max that his father, Kenny Kane, has been released from prison on parole.
+Max's father killed his mother, Annie, by strangling her to death.
+Grim and Gram dislike Kane and are afraid of Max ending up like him.
 Grim threatens to buy a gun for the family's protection.
-Max is shocked and scared by the news of his father's parole.
-On Christmas Eve, Max is woken up by his father, Killer Kane, who has come to take him to train him to be his assistant.
-After Max is kidnapped by his father, the two walk to Iggy Lee's apartment in the Testaments.
+Max is shocked and scared by the news of Kane's parole.
+On Christmas Eve, Max is woken up by Kane, who wants to train him to be his assistant and kidnaps him.
+They go to Iggy Lee's apartment in the New Tenements, nicknamed the "New Testaments" by the people in Portmouth.

-Killer Kane is even bigger than Max and acts in a very threatening, intimidating manner towards everyone, including his son, whom he keeps tied up on a small chair.
-Killer Kane swears that he did not murder Max's mother and calls himself "a man of God".
-On Christmas morning he leaves Max alone, tied up in a room in an old abandoned apartment.
-Loretta, shocked that Kane would do something like that to his own child, tries to help him escape.
-Killer Kane catches her and starts to strangle her.
-He begins but is interrupted by Max.
-Max tries to get up and rips off the rope to which the old boiler has been attached.
-Max attempts to stop him and reveals that he witnessed his father kill his mother in the same fashion.
-Kane lets go of Loretta, letting her lie on the ground breathing like a "broken bird" and gives up on training Max to be his obedient assistant so he tries to murder him by strangling him, the same as what he did to Max's mother, but Freak arrives just in time and saves Max by squirting Kane with a squirt gun in the eye which he claims is filled with sulfuric acid when in fact, as Freak reveals later, it is filled with soap, vinegar, and curry powder.
-The police are waiting outside, and Killer Kane is taken back to prison and has to serve his original sentence plus ten years.
-Killer Kane pleads guilty.
+Kane keeps Max tied up on a small chair.
+Kane swears that he did not murder Annie and calls himself "a man of God".
+On Christmas morning he leaves Max alone and Loretta tries to help him escape.
+Kane catches Loretta and starts to choke her to death but is interrupted by Max escaping the ropes to save her.
+Max reveals that he witnessed his father kill Annie in the same fashion.
+Kane tries to grab Max's neck and strangle him.
+Freak then arrives and saves Max by squirting Kane with a squirt gun in the eye which he claims is filled with sulfuric acid, though it is in fact filled with soap, vinegar, and curry powder.
+The police await outside, and Kane is taken back to prison and, having pled guilty in court, has to serve out the rest of his original sentence plus ten more years.